Characterizations of classes of countable Boolean inverse monoids: Concluding remarks

+The authors are grateful to Dr Ganna Kudryavtseva for her suggestion to include the following discussion.
+Observe first that the groups studied in \cite{KS} are precisely the groups of units of our UHF monoids; this follows from \cite[Lemma 3.11]{LS} and the fact that the `diagonal embeddings' of \cite{KS} are restrictions to the groups of units of standard maps \cite{LS}.
 We now apply non-commutative Stone duality \cite{Law3} (and subsequent papers).
-By \cite[Proposition 4.31]{Lawson2016}, suppose that $S$ is a Boolean inverse meet-monoid.
-Then $S$ is basic precisely when its associated Boolean groupoid is principal.\footnote{The condition that $S$ be a meet-monoid is missing from the statement of the proposition but should be added.} UHF monoids are simple: that is, they are $0$-simplifying and fundamental (since they are AF and so basic); this follows by Proposition~\ref{prop:basic-properties}.
+By Proposition~\ref{prop:principal}, if $S$ is a Boolean inverse meet-monoid. then $S$ is basic precisely when its associated Boolean groupoid is principal.
+UHF monoids are simple: that is, they are $0$-simplifying and fundamental (since they are AF and so basic); this follows by Proposition~\ref{prop:basic-properties}.
 These monoids are also meet-monoids by Proposition~\ref{prop:basic-properties}.
-Recall that we call the (unique) countable atomless Boolean algebra the {\em Tarski algebra}.
-A countable Boolean inverse meet-monoid which has a Tarski algebra of idempotents is called a {\em Tarski monoid}.
+Recall that we call the (unique) countable atomless Boolean algebra the Tarski algebra.
+A countably infinite Boolean inverse meet-monoid which has a Tarski algebra of idempotents is called a Tarski monoid.
 By what we term the Dichotomy Theorem \cite[Proposition 4.4]{Lawson2016}, a simple countable Boolean inverse meet-monoid is either finite, and so isomorphic to a finite symmetric inverse monoid, or a Tarski monoid.
-It follows that an infinite UHF monoid is a Tarski monoid.
-By \cite[Theorem 2.10]{Lawson2017} --- which is an interpretation of work by Matui \cite[Theorem 3.9]{Matui13} using non-commutative Stone duality --- two infinite UHF monoids are isomorphic if and only if their groups of units are isomorphic.
+It follows that a UHF monoid is a Tarski monoid.
+By \cite[Theorem 2.10]{Lawson2017} --- which is an interpretation of work by Matui \cite[Theorem 3.9]{Matui13} using non-commutative Stone duality --- two UHF monoids are isomorphic if and only if their groups of units are isomorphic.
 However, as we explained above, these are just the groups studied in \cite{KS}.
 This shows that, as we would expect, there is a close connection between our work on UHF monoids and the groups defined in \cite{KS}.
 However, we do not know of an abstract characterization of the groups in \cite{KS}.